 INH hepatotoxicity is a common complication of antituberculosis therapy, ranging in severity from asymptomatic elevation of serum transaminases to hepatic failure necessitating liver transplantation.
 This toxicity is not caused by high plasma INH levels but appears to represent an idiosyncratic response.

-INH hepatotoxicity presents a difficult management problem, for several reasons:
+INH hepatotoxicity presents a difficult management problem, for several reasons, including the following:

 Guidelines for the diagnosis, treatment, control, and prevention of tuberculosis, including the medications used, have been established by the American Thoracic Society (ATS), the Centers for Disease Control and Prevention (CDC), and the Infectious Diseases Society of America (IDSA).
 Awareness of INH poisoning may prevent severe morbidity and mortality.